East of the Sun and West of the Moon: Synopsis

-The East Wind has never been to the castle that lies east of the Sun and west of the Moon, but believes his stronger brother, the West Wind might have been there.
+The East Wind has never been to the castle that lies east of the Sun and west of the Moon, but believes his stronger brother, the West Wind, might have been there.
 He takes her to the West Wind, who brings her to the South Wind for the same reason.
 The South Wind brings her to the North Wind, again, for the same reason.
-The North Wind says he once exhausted himself blowing an aspen leaf to her desired destination, but would take her there if she was absolutely determined to go there.
-The girl says she is determined to go there, and so, he takes her there.
+The North Wind says he once exhausted himself blowing an aspen leaf to the girl's desired destination, but would take her there if she was absolutely determined to go.
+The girl says she is determined, and so he takes her there.

-The morning after her arrival at the queen's castle, the girl starts to play with the golden apple.
-The queen's daughter, who is betrothed to the prince, sees the golden plaything, and says to the girl that she would like to buy it.
+The morning after her arrival at the witch-queen's castle, the girl starts to play with the golden apple.
+The witch-queen's daughter, who is betrothed to the prince, sees the golden plaything, and says to the girl that she would like to buy it.
 The girl agrees to part with it in exchange for a night with the prince.
-The princess agrees to the exchange, but gives the prince a sleeping drink, so that he cannot be woken up.
+The witch-princess agrees to the exchange, but gives the prince a sleeping drink, so that he cannot be woken up.
 These events recur the next night, after the girl gives the princess the gold carding comb.
 This time, the girl's weeping and plaintive utterances, as she attempts to awaken the prince, are overheard by imprisoned townspeople within the castle.
 They report to him what they had overheard.
 On the third day, the princess agrees to another night in the prince's bedchamber in exchange for the girl's golden spinning wheel.
-That night, the prince does not drink the potion that the princess brings him, and so, he is awake for the girl's visit.
+That night, the prince does not drink the potion that the princess brings him, so he is awake for the girl's visit.

 The prince tells her how she can save him: He will declare that he will marry anyone who can wash out the tallow stains from his shirt, since his stepmother and her daughter cannot do it.
 He would call on the girl for this purpose.
 When she succeeds, he would claim her for his bride.
 The plan works out, and rage causes the two witches to explode.
 The spell is broken, and the prince no longer needs to assume his bear form during the day.
 He and his bride free the prisoners within the castle, and leave it far behind them with all the gold and silver that had been housed within it.